What is a fireback?

 The most important rule for using a fireback is to allow a thoroughly cooled down fireback to heat slowly (usually at the beginning of the season or after a week or so of no use).
 This means that you should start the season by making a moderate fire.
 A cold fireback subjected to intense heat can crack due to ‘thermoshock’.
 For similar reasons, you should never extinguish the fire with water.

-Read more on How do I use a fireback?
+Read more on Tips about the use of a fireplace fireback

 Do firebacks really work?

 The effect of a fireback behind a fire is immediately tangible.
 A fire without a fireback hardly radiates any warmth, while a fire with a fireback very much does so.
 There is more radiation if the fireplace fireback is larger or thicker, and a thicker fireback retains heat longer.
 After burning a fire for a day, you can still feel the warm cast iron back plate the next morning.
 If you used thick logs, the fire box will still be hot enough so that you can easily light your fire again the next morning using the smouldering remains of the previous night’s fire.

 Radiator effect: how efficient is a fireback?